Vincent-SD/ArduinoLoggerTester/README.md

 ### Imports

-The programs uses python and requires:
+The program uses python and requires:
 - pandas
 - matplotlib
 - sys